farizrha/Web_App_Car_Price_Prediction_/README.md

 ## Pipeline Diagram

    - Model development is built using pipelines to help automate machine learning workflows.
-The figure below shows a diagram of how the pipeline works, where numerical and categorical data have their own treatment.
+The figure below shows a diagram of how the pipeline works, where numerical and categorical data have their own treatment by using ColumnTransformer allows us to selectively apply data preparation transforms like simple imputer, one-hot encoder and standard sclaer.
 To prevent overfitting and find the best param to minimize errors we can use GridSearchCV to do cross-validation with the total number of folds is 5.

         ![Diagram Pipeline](screenshot/pipeline_diagram.png)